toeverything/affine.pro-legacy/src/blog/2022/11/study-up-on-markdown/index.md

 ---
 title: Study up, on Markdown
 author: Christopher Smolak
-tags: Guides and Tutorials
+tags: User Guide
-cover: ./cover.png
+cover: ./cover.jpg
 description: Learn Markdown and how you can use it in AFFiNE
-created: 2022-11-17
+created: 2022-11-18
-updated: 2022-11-17
+updated: 2022-11-18
 layout: blog
 ---

-[AFFiNE Alpha](https://pathfinder.affine.pro/) will be launched soon!
+[AFFiNE Alpha](https://pathfinder.affine.pro) will be launched soon!
 Thank you very much for your continued interest and trust in the AFFiNE team.
 Since the launch of AFFiNE pre-Alpha, we have received many private messages and emails from our users, and they have given us lots of feedback.
 We realised that there were still many problems with AFFiNE pre-Alpha, whether that was user experience, page stability, or something else.
 After considering many aspects, we decided to refactor AFFiNE - start again from the ground up and we are now excited to announce AFFiNE Alpha.

 **Key words**：Markdown, Shortcuts, Syntax